SilveiraLeonardo/notes-forget/notes_mnist.md

 **Looking at the parameters of the network**

+(this is without BN.
+See below to find with BN)

 At the first task we cannot see anything to noticeable, the only thing is that in the classfication layer, the row for classes 1 and 2 seem to have more positive values than the others.
 This theme of the 2 current classes having higher values in the classification layer is consistent, altought perhaps last pronounced than expected.

 What is very pronounced and very noticeable is the movement of the biases of layers 1 and 2 to the negative side, starting on task 2.
 This shows how the growing of the sparsity in the activations came about.